Advancing and incorporating the principles of sustainability across York's campuses

 At York, sustainability is more than a promise to control our waste and energy.
 It is the lens through which we see everything we do.
 It is in the character that we all have, in the space we all occupy, and in the culture we create for everyone—on campus and in our communities.
 Most importantly, it is the challenge that we must all agree to tackle together.

-We are challenging ourselves, to work towards reaching the seventeen Sustainable Development Goals (SDGs) set out by the United Nations.
+We are challenging ourselves to work towards reaching the 17 Sustainable Development Goals (SDGs) set out by the United Nations.
 And we’re inviting everyone—students, faculty, and community members—to join us.

 York University’s mission is the pursuit, preservation, and dissemination of knowledge through excellence in research and teaching.
 Our strengths in sustainability research inform our teaching.
 York aspires to develop pathways for all students to access sustainability curriculum, especially experiential education opportunities in sustainability.

 Campus sustainability consists of development, operations and maintenance on our campuses.
 New development is guided by green building targets, and York is building on successes with waste diversion, sustainable procurement, transportation, carbon reductions and operations.

 What York is Doing

 York University has long been recognized as an international leader in sustainability-relevant research, teaching, partnerships, and campus practices.
 By challenging ourselves to deepen this work over the next five years, and to track and report on our contributions, we reaffirm our longstanding York values of social justice, equity, sustainability, and excellence in all that we do.